 - Cyan—RFC 1918 (private networks)

-Following the lead of The Situationist International, we embarked on a dérive around the ranch.
+Following the lead of The Situationist International, we conducted our own dérive on the ranch.

 The dérive is explained here:

 One of the basic situationist practices is the dérive [literally: “drifting”], a technique of rapid passage through varied ambiances.
 Dérives involve playful-constructive behavior and awareness of psychogeographical effects, and are thus quite different from the classic notions of journey or stroll.